In this guide we will talk about cybersecurity for small-network operators.

 Most of what we read and hear tells the story of someone else’s problem.
 Well, that’s changed.
 Now, it’s time to remember that:

-Any time you hear someone claim, “But I don’t have the time, money, or staff to secure my MNO,” remember you don’t have to be a cybersecurity victim.
+If you hear someone claim, “But I don’t have the time, money, or staff to secure my MNO,” remember you don’t have to be a cybersecurity victim.
 Energy and resourcefulness can fuel a successful SNO security program.